TheTexta/obsidian-main/Consciousness.md

+#biological-psychology
-Our subjective awareness of ourselves and our environment
+Consciousness::Our subjective awareness of ourselves and our environment